-The persons who are currently our executive officers held, as a group, 63,644 shares of our common stock as of April 26, 2021, the most recent date for which this information is available.
+The persons who are currently our executive officers held, as a group, 110,446 shares of our common stock as of April 18, 2023, the most recent date for which this information is available.
 Our executive officers acquired our shares of common stock through our employee stock ownership association and pursuant to open market purchases on the Korea Exchange.
-Due to Korean law restrictions, our chief executive officer and chief financial officer do not participate in the employee stock ownership association.
+Due to Korean law restrictions, our registered executive officers, including our chief executive officer and chief financial officer do not participate in the employee stock ownership association.
 Each of our directors and executive officers beneficially owns less than one percent of our common stock on an individual basis.